KobiAbu/Home_assigment/README.md

 All of the fields are mandatory.

 The Slide schema is built from 2 mandatory fields: the header (title) and the content.
 It also has an optional field, which is a string array called 'photos' where you can store the URLs of all the photos in your slide.

+<h3><u>API Endpoints</u></h3>
+To start the server, run npm start in the terminal.
+The server will be accessible at localhost:3000.
+You may have to install the relevant dependencies before starting.

 <h3><u>Functions</u></h3>